kbenhamouche/multicloud-avi-gslb/README.md

 The web application is based on Linux Ubuntu 18.04 and the latter is deployed on AWS, Azure and Google Cloud.

 For each public cloud provider, terraform scripts will :
-- Create a Virtual Private Cloud or Virtual Network and Subnet
+- Create a VPC or VNET with subnet
-- Create a Security Groups and Firewall Rules
+- Create a Network Security Group and Firewall Rules
 - Deploy a Virtual Instance based on Ubuntu 18.04
-- Configure Routing table
+- Configure the Routing table
 - Associate a public IP address to the Virtual Instance

 The terraform scripts will also create and configure a GSLB service in the AVI controller in order to access to the multicloud web application.